Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 The Singer glanced down at her son again, and went very still and distant for a few heartbeats.

-"...I’ll… just have to pray," she said eventually.
+"...I’ll... just have to pray," she said eventually.

 ___